sekika/swrcfit-cgi/README.md

 This program requires [SWRC Fit](http://swrcfit.sourceforge.net/) version 2.0 or higher.
 Install SWRC Fit first, as described in the user's manual.
-If you do not have root access to your server, you might have to install SWRC Fit and necessary programs (gnuplot, GNU Octave, some struct and optim packages of octave forge) in your home directory.
+If you do not have root access to your server, install SWRC Fit and necessary programs (gnuplot, GNU Octave, some struct and optim packages of octave forge) in your home directory.

 The source code of the web interface can be obtained from GitHub by